conmaol/gadelica/grammar/nouns/grammatical-functions/genitive/specifiers.md

-# Specifier of another noun
+# Genitive nouns as specifiers of a noun

 One of the main functions of a genitive noun, whether proper or common, is to mark the specifier of another, preceding, noun.